-Lens replacement surgery is an advanced version of traditional cataract surgery, and it’s one of the safest and most regularly performed operations around the world – with over 3 Million people in Europe, going on to enjoy the life-changing benefits of having their vision transformed with intraocular lens (IOL) replacement every year.
+Lens replacement surgery is a groundbreaking treatment which can correct a wide range of visual errors, as well as treating cataracts.
+It’s one of the safest and most regularly performed operations in the world – with over 3 million people in Europe going on to enjoy the life-changing benefits of having their vision transformed with intraocular lens (IOL) replacement every year.

 If you’ve worn glasses or lenses for a long time – with a strong prescription – it may seem too good to be true that you’ll be able to reduce or completely remove your dependence on them after lens replacement surgery, but that’s exactly what this sophisticated eye operation will enable you to do.